Richland County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in South Carolina law can provide invaluable assistance in preparing for and representing you at the ALR hearing.
-They understand the legal nuances and can effectively argue your case.
+- Consult a DUI Attorney: A DUI attorney experienced in South Carolina administrative law can provide invaluable guidance, represent you at the hearing, and advocate on your behalf.

 Possible Outcomes

-- Suspension Upheld: The SCDMV finds sufficient evidence to support the suspension of your license.
+- Suspension Upheld: The judge finds sufficient evidence to support the suspension, and your license remains suspended.

-- Suspension Overturned: The SCDMV finds insufficient evidence to support the suspension, and your license is reinstated.
+- Suspension Overturned: The judge finds insufficient evidence to support the suspension, and your license is reinstated.

-- Restricted/Hardship License Granted: The SCDMV may grant a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to and from work or school).
+- Restricted/Hardship License Granted: The judge may grant a restricted or hardship license, allowing you to drive under specific conditions (e.g., to and from work, school, or medical appointments).

 Hardship/Restricted License in South Carolina